Tesfaldet Tekie

-Tesfaldet Simon Tekie (born 4 June 1997) is a Swedish professional footballer who plays as a central midfielder for Allsvenskan club Hammarby IF.
+Tesfaldet Simon Tekie (born 4 June 1997) is an Eritrean professional footballer who plays as a central midfielder for Allsvenskan club Hammarby IF and the Eritrea national team.

 Early life

 Born in Eritrea, Tekie moved to Gothenburg, Sweden, as a nine-year-old.
 He started to play youth football with local club Marieholms BoIK, before joining Gunnilse IS in 2010.
 In 2013, at age 15, Tekie made his debut in senior football with Gunnilse, making six league appearances in Division 3, Sweden's fifth tier.

 Club career

 IFK Norrköping

 On 6 August 2013, Tekie moved to IFK Norrköping, together with his teammate Ihab Naser from Gunnilse.
 In 2014, he was sent on loan to affiliated club IF Sylvia in Division 1, the domestic third tier, making 11 appearances.

 In 2015, Tekie made six appearances for IFK Norrköping in Allsvenskan, being part of the squad that won the Swedish championship.
 On 19 July the same year, he signed a new three-and-a-half-year contract with the club.

 In 2016, Tekie made 26 league appearances for IFK Norrköping, that finished 3rd in the Allsvenskan table.
 He also featured in both legs as the club was knocked out in the second qualifying round of the 2016–17 UEFA Champions League, losing 4–5 on aggregate to Rosenborg.